dutta-arka/Post-AGB-Stars/APPLAUSE Color Retrieval/README_APPLAUSE.md

 4. Finally, run the Archive.ipynb file to retrieve the colour data of available stars from the given input of lists of the remaining files.
 The last step can be avoided by downloading

 After processing of the codes, files are uploaded in this Google Drive folder: https://drive.google.com/drive/folders/11U3avUIoD8SukXdUqJwNDFF9ZQ19ys6r?usp=sharing
+Keep in mind all of these have been done for selectively post-AGB stars.
+Other target can be run through the same code.